 Four Herbs for Natural Allergy Support

-Enjoy these supplements for allergies and my list of allergy tips below…
+Supplements for allergies and my list of allergy tips below…

 Quercitin is a bright yellow bioflavonoid in food.
 Like most bioflavonoids, it activates and recycles Vitamin C. It helps prevent your mast cells from releasing histamine – the amino acid that causes allergy symptoms – a big improvement over anti-histamines that address symptoms after histamine has been released.
-Quercitin is an antioxidant and anti-inflammatory and helps with pain.
+Quercitin is also an antioxidant and anti-inflammatory and helps with pain.

 Quercitin can be taken long term, or used as needed occasionally.
 You can start Quercitin a week or two in advance of allergy season or use it any time allergies bother you.